Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

 We discuss the non-trivalent case in the main text.
-The result gives an independent proof of Speyer's realizability theorem~\cite[Theorem~3.3]{Sp07} for balanced functions.
-The bootstrapping technique of Section~\ref{sec: bootstrap} can be used to deduce realizability criteria from this case.
+The result provides an independent proof of Speyer's realizability theorem~\cite[Theorem~3.3]{Sp07} for balanced functions.
+The bootstrapping technique of Section~\ref{sec: bootstrap} implies the higher dimensional case from the above statement.